annafran/drinkgenie-chatbot/Submission/planning/problem.md

 * Input: Mary
 * Output: "Hola Mary, sit back and relaaaax!
 Would you like an alcoholololololic tipple?
 Oh sorry amigo, I've already had a few myself today."
 * Input: "yes"
-* Output: "Oh you are ready to party Bob!
+* Output: "Oh you are ready to party Mary!
 You are my type of person.
 Do you like the feeling of bubbles in your mouth?"
 * Input: "no"
 * Output: "No bubbles to beat the belly bloat, good choice.
 Tell me is it prior to midday?"
 * Input "yes"